Rapidly develop code to control an Arduino using Python

-You can also use classes for components (such as LEDs, Servos etc.) which make using the Arduino easier and less error-prone.
-The components are "bound" to the Arduino along with a pin-mapping which tells the Arduino object which pin is connected to which component pin.
-As an example, the LED class has one pin which can be initialised and connected to the arduino as follows:
+You can also use classes for components (such as LEDs) which make using the Arduino easier and less error-prone.
+The components are "registered" to the Arduino along with a pin-mapping which tells the Arduino object which pins are connected to the component.
+Let's look at an example with an LED:

 while True: led.toggle() time.sleep(1)